cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-zoom-magnifier/README.txt

 7. The slider and arrows in the thumbnails gallery.

 == Changelog ==

+= Version 2.18.0 - Released: February 14, 2023 =

+* New: support for WooCommerce 7.4
+* Update: YITH plugin Framework
+* Fix: Changed some deprecated methods from Elementor widgets

+= Version 2.17.0 - Released: January 04, 2023 =

+* New: support for WooCommerce 7.3
+* Update: YITH plugin Framework

 = Version 2.16.0 - Released: December 15, 2022 =